redayzarra/study-react/README.md

 4. Daisy UI - Full fledged components with cleaner markup

 5. Chakra UI - React component library built on top of Tailwind CSS

+## State Hook

+**Lead Concept:** React updates asynchronously and not immediately to minimize unncessary rerenders.
+The state is stored outside of its components because we do not want the state to be reset by functions.
+You can only use hooks at the top of your components.